Natural Monopoly: Definition, Characteristics & Examples

 When there are three competitors in the market, quantity is at 100 and the long run average cost is $15.
 However, when there is one competitor in the market, we are left at the equilibrium point at $5.
 At this point, economic output is the most efficient as demand is met at the lowest possible price.

-General FAQs on Natural Monopoly
+Natural Monopoly FAQs

 The energy grid is an example of a natural monopoly.
 It has exceptionally high fixed costs – imagine setting up a new mast system that spans from the energy plants to each house.
 At the same time, it is far more efficient for one firm to provide the whole of the market.
 To spend billions on new masts and other infrastructure, as well as the continuous maintenance – it would almost double the cost to the consumer.